top of page

 Many different types of finger injuries are common: a laceration (cut) may only go through the skin, or it may cut through blood vessels, nerves, and tendons that lie just under the skin; an avulsion occurs when part of the skin or soft tissue is torn off, and with an amputation, the tissue is completely cut or torn away from the finger.
 Finger injuries may include:

-Fingernail injuries: the fingernail and the underlying nail bed are the most commonly injured part of the hand.
+Fingernail injuries: the fingernail and the underlying nail bed are the most commonly injured parts of the hand.
 If a fingernail is injured by a direct blow, the underlying bone may also be broken.

 Fractures (broken finger bone): each finger (except the thumb) has three bones, or phalanges: the proximal (closest) phalanx (plural-phalanges), the middle phalanx, and the distal (furthest) phalanx.
 A fracture of a phalanx may be an isolated injury, but it is often associated with injury to tendons, ligaments, fingernails, or other soft tissue.

-Ligament injuries (sprains): ligaments are the tough tissues that hold two bones together and stabilize a joint.
+Ligament injuries (sprains): Ligaments are the tough tissues that hold two bones together and stabilize a joint.
 A ligament may be torn by a forceful stretch or blow, leaving the joint unstable and prone to further injury.

 Tendon injuries: tendons are the fibrous bands that attach muscles to bones and allow the flexible, precise movements of the joints.
 Tendons lie just under the skin of the fingers and are covered by a protective sheath.
 Both the tendon and its sheath can be damaged by a laceration (cut) or a crush injury.
 A tendon can also be torn away from its bony attachment, which is called an avulsion fracture.